Waterton Lakes National Park sits on the Canadian – United States Border. This incredible location is connected to Glacier National Park to the south.

 - The Prince of Wales Loop is an easy 1.1-mile loop around the grounds of the Prince of Wales Hotel.
 This trail does have a bit of an elevation gain (approximately 100 feet), but the views from this added elevation are fantastic and worth the little bit of work.

 - Boat Touring.
 In addition to hiking in the area, the Waterton Shoreline Cruise Company offers boat trips down the Upper Waterton Lake.
 The two-hour cruises travel down to Goat Haunt, which is in the northern section of Glacier National Park.
 If you are planning on staying longer than the 30-minute stop, you are required to officially pass through customs, which is done via a phone app.
-Details on the border crossing can be found here.
 Tickets for the cruise can be purchased in advance, and reservations are available for groups over 20.

 AKAMINA PARKWAY AREA